Rule 1 - Rocker Shape

 The defined hull shape (DHS) is the perfect shape of a finished PDRacer, however most of us use that as the cut plan for our side panels and then add plywood to it.
 The tolerances are setup loose enough so that you can use it as a cut plan.

-With the measurement rule, do you measure it before or after the bottom is attached?
+Is the boat measured before or after the bottom is attached?

 Are the end points (where the bottom meet the transoms) movable within the tolerance?